By Sorsa Editorial

 • Handle directly, no ID lookup.
 Pass "query": "AppleSupport" instead of resolving to a user ID first.

-• Single header authentication.
-ApiKey: ... in place of OAuth Bearer setup.
+• Single-header authentication.
+ApiKey: ... in place of OAuth Bearer setup, and no developer-account approval.

-• Built-in filters. min_likes, min_retweets, min_replies, since_date, until_date, and order (popular vs latest) are first-class parameters, not search operators you encode in a query string.
+• Filters as first-class parameters. min_likes, min_retweets, min_replies, since_date, until_date, and order (popular or latest) are real parameters, not search operators you encode in a query string.

 • Full author profile in every response.
 No expansions or user.fields to remember.